Swallownest Health Centre

 Patient’s Not Attending For Their Appointments

 We understand how frustrating it is to have to wait.
 Our Clinicians try their best to work to their appointment times and we hope that you do too.
-If you arrive more than 15 minutes late for your appointment, you may be asked to make a new appointment and be counted as a Did Not Attend (DNA).
+If you arrive more than 10 minutes late for your appointment, you may be asked to make a new appointment and be counted as a Did Not Attend (DNA).
+Alternatively, if the patient after you had arrived early they may have been taken in and if you are willing to wait you may still be able to be seen.
 In conjunction with our Patient Partnership Group we will be introducing a ‘Did Not Attend’ policy (DNA) for patients who fail to contact us to advise us that they are unable to attend the appointment they have made with a member of our team.

 The average number of monthly appointments which fall into the ‘Did Not Attend’ category for the year is listed in the attached document.
 The figures are also published in our waiting area for all patients to see.